VikSil/UC_journal_automation/README.md

  * If there are multiple tabs on the Google Sheet, the data must be in the first tab.
  * It is possible to configure the earliest application date to process.

- In order to configure the earliest application date, add configuration to  `data_example.csv` file, e.g.:
+ In order to configure the earliest application date, add configuration to  `credentials.env` file, e.g.:

     START_DATE=2024-08-14